The touchscreen on Tesla is one of the components of the car that gets a lot of use. Over time the touchscreen on a Tesla may get dirty.

 - You will need two people when you remove the strut from the car—one to push down on the lower control arm and push up the upper control arm.
 The second person will be removing the strut/spring assembly from the vehicle.

 - On AWD models, you need to separate the steering knuckle from the upper control arm.
 On RWD models, you do not need to separate the upper control arm.

-- On AWD, it is recommended to replace the bolt secures the steering knuckle to the upper control arm ball joint.
+- On AWD, it is recommended to replace the bolt to secure the steering knuckle to the upper control arm ball joint.

 - Three nuts at the top that secures strut to frame: 20 ft-lb / 25Nm